Last Updated: September 22, 2017

 Changes, Comments and Questions

-If our Privacy Notice changes at some time in the future we will post the revised Privacy Notice to our website to notify you and the changes will be effective on the day that we post the revised privacy notice.
+If our Privacy Notice changes at some time in the future we will post the revised Privacy Notice to our website to notify you, and those changes will be effective on the day that we post the revised privacy notice.
 The latest version of our Privacy Notice will always be available at ADA.org.
-If you are concerned about how your information may be used, please check back at our website periodically.

 We welcome your comments or questions about our Privacy Notice and privacy practices.
 If you feel that this site is not following its stated policy, please let us know.